Labs64/netlicensing.io/_case-studies/credit-tracker.md

 ---
 layout: page
-title: "Wordpress Plugin usage tracking"
+title: "Wordpress Plugin: Credit Tracker"
 description: "A simple way to show credits for the images used on your website."
 permalink: "/case-studies/credit-tracker/"
 img: "netlicensing-case-study-credit-tracker.png"